Chief Executive Officer CV Guide + Tips + Example

 CV example, chief executive officer (text version)

 Philadelphia, PA 19091

-Professional business administrator with background in sales, marketing, client relations, and financial management.
+Professional business administrator with a background in sales, marketing, client relations and financial management.
 Highly skilled in managing operational duties of business and propelling teams towards success.
 Prior experience in organizational leadership and executive administration lends strong leadership abilities to qualifications.
 Exemplary professional expertise and superior communication skills in both written and spoken forms.
-Previously led teams ranging in size from 25 to 150, and successfully optimized company budget by 29 percent.
+Previously led teams ranging in size from 25 to 150, and successfully optimized the company budget by 29%.

 - Partner with management throughout departments to develop viable and effective business strategies.

-- Supervise operations of company to ensure corporate vision is managed and realized on a day-to-day basis.
+- Supervise operations of the company to ensure the corporate vision is managed and realized on a day-to-day basis.

-- Strategize financial, organizational, and commercial success of the company through continual development and improvement.
+- Strategize the financial, organizational and commercial success of the company through continual development and improvement.